 o Biographies of faculty members who will teach the courses

-While on the site, applicants may also want to review the document titled “Useful Information for Applicants” to learn what information should be included in a cover letter and curriculum vitae.
+While on the site, applicants may also want to review the document “Useful Information for Applicants” to find out what information should be included in a cover letter and curriculum vitae.

 2. Log on to the university’s site to apply: https://careers.newschool.edu.